Catel/Catel.Docs/src/vnext/content/tips-tricks/mvvm/using-compiled-bindings.md

 <TextBlock Text="{x:Bind VM.Title}" />
 ```

+Note that the binding should either be set to `Mode=OneWay` per binding or for all bindings in a view by specifying `x:DefaultBindMode="OneWay"`.

 ## Cast every compiled bindings

 Another option is to use casts everywhere in the view: